 The ability to create a virtual key has no additional cost.
 A virtual switch is an integral part of a virtual network, allowing all virtual machines to communicate with each other.
-Virtual switches are “smart”, that is, they control data packets before routing communications.
-This ability to configure traffic in this way increases the security in your virtual environment.
+Virtual switches are “smart”; they control data packets before routing communications.
+This ability to configure traffic this way increases your virtual environment’s security.

 Hyper-V is compatible with multiple operating systems.
 Because Microsoft supports multiple Hyper-V operating systems, including Linux, it is not limited to the local operating system.
-However, to avoid any problems, be sure to refer to best practices and supporting documentation for proper integration of other systems.
+However, to avoid problems, refer to best practices and supporting documentation to integrate other systems properly.

-This Hyper-V feature allows you to seamlessly migrate running virtual machines from one Hyper-V host to another.
+This Hyper-V feature allows you to migrate running virtual machines from one host to another seamlessly.
 Live transitions are simple and keep your network running.

 Integrates seamlessly with other Microsoft products.
-If your department already uses Microsoft products, it makes sense for your hypervisor to adopt Microsoft technology, especially since it allows you to host an unlimited number of Windows Server 2016 virtual machines.
+If your department already uses Microsoft products, it makes sense for your hypervisor to adopt Microsoft technology, especially since it allows you to host unlimited Windows Server 2016 virtual machines.

-In general, for simplicity, you should choose only one hypervisor: why do you manage multiple systems?
-However, sometimes the reasons why you have more than one hyper-controlled in a virtual environment are not valid.
-This decision may depend on your workload; For example, if you use Microsoft Exchange Server for mail, Microsoft recommends that you run Hyper-V and all other products.
+For simplicity, you should choose only one hypervisor: why do you manage multiple systems?
+However, sometimes the reasons you have more than one hyper-controlled in a virtual environment are invalid.
+This decision may depend on your workload; For example, if you use Microsoft Exchange Server for mail, Microsoft recommends running Hyper-V and all other products.

 For more information about Hyper-V, visit https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/about/.

 3. How to Create a Virtual Machine using Hyper-V